smartpay-co/ec-cube-example/README.md

 ### Install Smartpay plugin by the EC-Cube admin panel

-If you installed the Smartpay plugin already.
+If you have installed the Smartpay plugin already.
 Please skip this step.

-To install the Smartpay plugin via the admin panel.
-You have to download the release package and upload it to the EC-Cube platform.
-The released packages files are at:
+To install the Smartpay plugin via the admin panel, you must download and upload the release package to the EC-Cube platform.
+The released packages are available at:

 - For EC-Cube 4.0 https://github.com/smartpay-co/ec-cube/releases
 - For EC-Cube 4.2 https://github.com/smartpay-co/smartpay-ec-cube42/releases

-Download the latest version of the plugin package.
-Then follow the installation section in the [doccument](https://en.docs.smartpay.co/docs/ec-cube#installation)([JA](https://ja.docs.smartpay.co/docs/ec-cube#%E3%82%A4%E3%83%B3%E3%82%B9%E3%83%88%E3%83%BC%E3%83%AB)) to upload and install it.
+Download the latest version of the plugin package, then follow the installation section in the [doccument](https://en.docs.smartpay.co/docs/ec-cube#installation)([JA](https://ja.docs.smartpay.co/docs/ec-cube#%E3%82%A4%E3%83%B3%E3%82%B9%E3%83%88%E3%83%BC%E3%83%AB)) to upload and install it.

 ### Further configurations